-- Adoption of Parliamentary Systme of Government and importance of Election Commission. - Problem of forming Election Commission afterIndependence : Centralised or Region based. - The Constitution of India provides a mechinery for conducting election of all sorts of eligible 'legislative'. 'executive' posts, which are 'elected by nature, through Election Commission vide Article no. 324 of Part XV. - The independence of Election Commission has also been ensured vide Article No. 324(5). - The role of Election Commission is to prepare, conduct, holding of byelection, cancellation of election, recognition of Political parties and Alltment of Symbol and disqualifying any Candidte from election.
+- Parliamentary System of Government and importance of Election Commission. - Problems of forming Election Commission after Independence - The machinery for conducting election of all sorts of eligible 'legislative', 'executive' posts, which are 'elected by nature, through Election Commission vide Article no. 324 of Part XV. - The independence of Election Commission ensured vide Article No. 324(5).

 The Election Commission is a permanent commission formed and established by the Constitution.
 It is an independent body.
 Its decision on holding election or any other related directly or indirectly with the process and procedure of election are mandatory to the Government.
 Government officially or formally cannot infringe the decision taken by the Election Commission, for the sake of free and fair holding of Central and State election.
-The Election Commission by its authority issued nation-wide 'Voter Identity Card' which one electorate needs to show at time of casting vote in the Polling Booth.
+The Election Commission by its authority issued nation- wide 'Voter Identity Card' which one elctorate needs to show at time of casting vote in the Polling Booth.
 Failure of which may cause abstaining from voting right (which is a Fundamental Right of a Citizen).
 The Indian Constitution, in its Article 324 confered the power and responsibility of holding election peacefully and neutrally to the Election Commission.
 In view of this power and responsibility the Election Commission, holds the power of requisiting the service of any Administrative and Police personnel, during election, as per the choice of Election Commissioner.
 The Election Commission, barring from others, is also empowered to hold the election of President, Vice-President and members of Upper houses of Central abd State Legislature.

-5.2 Election Commission of India : Evolution
+15.3 Election Commission of India : Evolution